delabassee/java-lab/lab6-textblock.md

 - the original formatting is preserved
 - the code readability is improved

 To preserve formatting while improving code readability, Text Blocks differentiate incidental white space, from essential white spaces.
-Incidental white spaces are only useful to improve code formating, they will be stripped away automatically by the Java compiler.
+Incidental white spaces are only useful to improve code readability, they will be stripped away automatically by the Java compiler.

 The following example is identical to the previous one but it doesn't use incidental white space, this impacts the code formating and hence its readability.